 A high school diploma is not enough

 Today, 93 percent of our high school students are accepted to four-year colleges and our college students graduate at a rate that is 2.5 times the national average of their low-income* students.
-In the 2013-2014 academic year, more than1,600 students participated in College Track programs across six sites in East Palo Alto, Oakland, San Francisco, Sacramento, the Los Angeles communities of Boyle Heights and Watts – a site in the city of New Orleans, and Aurora, CO.
+In the 2013-2014 academic year, more than1,600 students participated in College Track programs across seven sites in East Palo Alto, Oakland, San Francisco, Sacramento, the Los Angeles communities of Boyle Heights and Watts – a site in the city of New Orleans, and Aurora, CO.
 This fall, we will increase enrollment at our existing sites and launch our eighth site in the Los Angeles community of Watts.